This function performs quality control, filtering, normalization, and transformation

 Optional.
 Taxonomy annotation table to build

-objects.
-Row names must match column names ofX
+phyloseqobjects.
+Row names must match column names ofX.- phylo_tree

 Optional.
 Phylogenetic tree to add to